 Mebusch’s art concept points in regions where neither time nor space prevail.
 The path he had tread – from pictorial thinking to an advanced thought process – makes it possible to unite history and the future.
 Mebusch created a new look in photography and in detail a large and deep view on the art world.
 His cooperation with most of the great artists of his time was really an art joint venture to visualize his ideas.
 The results, a compendium of formal aesthetic, seem very close to the formalism of the couple Becher from Dusseldorf, but in place of buildings he was focused on living beings, especially on creators.
 Mebusch was the only artist of his time who portrayed his artists’ friends in a way that were created directly as art works itself.
 In his portraits Mebusch gave art a face.
 Every artist, regardless of his ranking, is presented as a member of the new avant-garde family, which was a common phenomenon of the contemporary time of Mebusch.
 Each portrait itself became influent in art and representative also for the most of the artists.

 The whole body of his work and his archive is organized by Artforum Culture Foundation I the Mebusch Estate, who is also the copyrightholder.

 In 2020 at ArtForum Editions a monograph is published in 2 volumes: Geglaubte Wahrheiten.
 Beitrag zur Philosophie der Fotografie.
-Betrachtungen zum Werk des Konzeptkünstlers und Fotografen Heinz-Günter Mebusch, Orestis G. Safiriou (2001), new edited by Peter Merten, 2020 (aivalable from Global Galleries or an international bookstore.).
+Betrachtungen zum Werk des Konzeptkünstlers und Fotografen Heinz-Günter Mebusch, Orestis G. Safiriou (2001), new edited by Peter Merten, 2020 (available at Global Galleries or international bookstores).